Thailand wakes to uncertainty, grief without King Bhumibol

 Until his later years, he was featured on television almost every evening, often trudging through rain, map in hand and camera around his neck, visiting a rural development project.

-Queen Sirikit, 84, has also been in poor health over recent years.
+His wife, Queen Sirikit, 84, has also been in poor health over recent years.

-The government has set up a telephone hotline to help people cope with grief, a spokesman said.
+The Thai community in California, the largest in the world outside of Thailand, was also in mourning.

+"I just know that I loved my king, he is the king that helped everybody, helping the poor, everything," Stella Boonyawan, a Thai expatriate, said outside the Buddhist Wat Thai Temple in Los Angeles' San Fernando Valley.

-Prayuth warned against anyone taking advantage of the situation to cause trouble.
+In Bangkok, Prayuth warned against anyone taking advantage of the situation to cause trouble.
 Politicians from all sides will be in mourning.

-Thai stocks and the baht currency are likely to be volatile in the short term and consumers could cut spending, but assuming a smooth transition, major economic disruption was not expected, the Eurasia Group of risk analysts said in a report before the king's death.
+Given a smooth transition, major economic disruptions are not expected, analysts and diplomats said.

-(Additional reporting by Andrew R.C.
-Marshall, Amy Sawitta Lefevre, Panarat Thepgumpanat, Pracha Hariraksapitak, Patpicha Tanakasempipat and Pairat Temphairojana; Editing by Raju Gopalakrishnan)
+(Additional reporting by Amy Sawitta Lefevre, Aukkarapon Niyomat, Andrew R.C.
+Marshall, Panarat Thepgumpanat, Robert Birsel, Pracha Hariraksapitak, Patpicha Tanakasempipat and Pairat Temphairojana in Bangkok and Norma Galeana in Los Angeles; Writing by Amy Sawitta Lefevre; Editing by Robert Birsel and Raju Gopalakrishnan)